stevekinney/react-and-typescript/lessons/typing-children.md

 - That child can be another React component.
 - That child can be a standard HTML element.

-So, how do we type this?
+How do we type this?
 Well.
 We have a few choices.

 - `JSX.Element;`: 💩 This doesn't account for arrays at all.
 - `JSX.Element | JSX.Element[];` 😕 This doesn't accept strings.